Agile

 Jira: A comprehensive agile project management and issue tracking tool that supports any agile methodology, be it scrum, kanban, or your own unique flavor.

-Trello: A visual Kanban board tool that helps teams organize and prioritize tasks.
+Trello: A visual Kanban board tool that helps teams organise and prioritise tasks.

 Asana: A versatile project management tool that supports various agile methodologies, including Scrum and Kanban.